hyperhyperspace/hyperhyperspace-core/DATA.md

 ClassRegistry.register(Person.className, Person);
 ```

-Notice that Typescript's compile time checks are not very helpful in this scenario: we want to be able to send instances of ```Person``` over an untrusted network, so we need to validate them in runtime as they are received.
+Notice that Typescript's compile time checks are not very helpful in this scenario: we want to be able to share instances of ```Person``` with untrusted peers, so we need to validate them in runtime as they are received.
 In this case, we are making the instance members ```name``` and ```birthday``` mandatory.
 The store will refuse to accept an instance of ```Person``` whose contents do not comply to its ```validate``` method.
 We're also declaring a meta-type name ```hhs-example/Person``` and later declaring that Person is our implementation for that type.
 The peer on the other end of the network may be using another implementation of this ```hhs-example/Person``` meta-type, and this explicit declaration enables interoperation.

 If this library is implemented using a programming language with a richer type system in the future, some of these annotations could be automatically derived.